isc-projects/kea/doc/sphinx/arm/dhcp4-srv.rst

        ...
    }

-Multi-threading settings in different backends
+Multi-Threading Settings in Different Backends
 ----------------------------------------------

 Both kea-dhcp4 and kea-dhcp6 are tested internally to determine which settings